Our Price: Sale to Primemist

+In June 2003, OurPrice.co.uk was established as a comparison website.
+The site sold directly to customers online and through locations in third party stores, much like the Virgin find and buy service, and featured products which extended further than the music and entertainment industry..

 In September 2003, even after increasing profitability across their store network, Brazin Limited sold all 118 stores of Sanity in the United Kingdom to Lee Skinner's investment company, Primemist Limited, for an estimated £9 million, citing higher expectations not met.
 At this stage, some shops were yet to be rebranded from Our Price; however, all VShop outlets were gone.

 Primemist Limited immediately struggled to operate the chain due to major credit limit reductions from suppliers, and had no alternative but to enter into administration in December 2003.
 Buyers for the entire business, or individual parts of it, could not be found.
 By April 2004, administrators BDO Stoy Hayward had closed all the Our Price stores, resulting in the redundancy of 400 staff members.

 The final Our Price to close, in Chesterfield, hosted a closing day party.
 All the chain's remaining stock was sold to the shops of Oxfam.

-Brand afterlife

-An Our Price Records branded store was briefly seen in a Virgin Atlantic 1980s styled nostalgia advertisement, screened in the United Kingdom from January 2009.
-The advert was created to celebrate 25 years of Virgin Atlantic, and ceased airing in mid-2010.